carvel-dev/carvel/site/content/blog/argocd-carvel-plugin.md

 tags: ['ytt', 'argocd', 'gitops']
 ---

 Argo CD is a declarative, GitOps, continuous delivery tool for kubernetes.
-It follows the GitOps philosophy of using Git as a single source of truth for the desired application state. ytt templates are one way you can store desired application state.
-Here's how you can use ytt templates with Argo CD.
+It's design follows the GitOps philosophy of using Git as a single source of truth for the desired state of the system.
+In this example we're storing desired application state in ytt templates, and extending Argo CD to template and deploy them.

 At a high level a deployment using Argo CD starts with a configuration change.
 A commit with a change is made to the application repository, causing the Argo CD controller to notice the desired state has changed.
 It processes the manifests from the application repository through built-in templating engines like helm, or what we will be using today, a Carvel Argo CD plugin.
 Finally, it applies the manifests to the cluster via kubectl.